lionell/sequential-method/README.md

 ### Build
 You can build app using Maven with ease.
 Just type `mvn clean package`.
-Then get the JAR at `target/sequential-method-1.0-SNAPSHOT.jar`.
+This will generate JAR file `target/sequential-method-1.0-SNAPSHOT.jar`.

 ### Running
 If you are using Maven, you can run application without building using `mvn spring-boot:run`.

 Or if you have pre-built JAR you can run it by typing:

 `java -jar target/sequential-method-1.0-SNAPSHOT.jar`

 ### How to use
-Now that the service is up, visit http://localhost:8080/, where you see main page.
+Now that the service is up, visit [http://localhost:8080/](http://localhost:8080/), where you see main page.

 Write expression you want to check to marked textarea, and click submit button.